A simple, visual guide to CPU-bound work, the GIL, and why ProcessPoolExecutor sometimes beats ThreadPoolExecutor by a lot.

 Runnable Benchmark

-Here are the three versions side by side:
+Here are the three versions side by side in one runnable script:

 start = time.perf_counter()